sol1/sol1-icinga-notifications/README.md

 ## Installation
-`deploy.sh` can be used to install the Notifications from this repository.
+`deploy.sh` can be used to install the scripts from this repository.

 It performs the following actions
 - Installs repository shared libraries, always overrides existing, and sets permissions(destination: `/etc/icinga2/scripts/lib/`)